Rwanda Gorilla Tours

 What to expect during Rwanda gorilla trekking safaris?

-Planning for Rwanda Gorilla tours begins early, even before arriving into the land of a thousand hills to ensure that magical experiences are achieved.
-For the trekking day, trekkers converge at the Park Headquarters in Kinigi by 07h00 for obligatory briefing, done by Park Rangers.
-Thereafter, be allocated a habituated gorilla group based on your age, fitness levels and individual interests.
+Planning for Rwanda Gorilla tours begins early, even before arriving in the land of a thousand hills to ensure that magical experiences are achieved.
+For the trekking day, trekkers converge at the Park Headquarters in Kinigi by 07h00 for an obligatory briefing, done by Park Rangers.
+Thereafter, be allocated a habituated gorilla group based on your age, fitness levels, and individual interests.

-While your main aim of undertaking Rwanda Gorilla tours is to get the chance of meeting the gentle giants of the African jungles, the local communities living around these National Parks also benefit from gorilla tourism.
-For Rwanda, 10% of the $1500 you pay for gorilla permits is given back to the community for development of road infrastructures, constructing schools and putting up Health Centers.
-Not only that, there is a reimbursement fund for farmers whose crops were destroyed by mountain gorillas as a way of promoting the peaceful co-existence of communities and the wildlife.
+While your main aim in undertaking Rwanda Gorilla tours is to get the chance to meet the gentle giants of the African jungles, the local communities living around these National Parks also benefit from gorilla tourism.
+For Rwanda, 10% of the $1500 you pay for gorilla permits is given back to the community for the development of road infrastructures, construction of schools, and putting up Health Centers.
+Not only that, there is a reimbursement fund for farmers whose crops were destroyed by mountain gorillas as a way of promoting the peaceful co-existence of communities and wildlife.

 Igisha gorilla group

-Led by silverback Igisha, this group split from Susa group on the 30th November 2014 after an obstinate silverback decided to part with over 23 members.
-The group has since then grown to over 31 members that include five silverbacks, nine adult females, three sub-adult females, three blackbacks, three juveniles and eight infants.
+Led by silverback Igisha, this group split from the Susa group on the 30th of November 2014 after an obstinate silverback decided to part with over 23 members.
+The group has since then grown to over 31 members including five silverbacks, nine adult females, three sub-adult females, three blackbacks, three juveniles, and eight infants.

 Karisimbi gorilla group

-Also referred as Susa B (because it broke-off from Susa) and is made up of about 15 members, occupying the slopes of Mount Karisimbi-highest of the eight Virunga Volcanoes.
+Also referred to as Susa B (because it broke off from Susa) and is made up of about 15 members, occupying the slopes of Mount Karisimbi-highest of the eight Virunga Volcanoes.
 This makes the group one of the difficult-to-trek families in Volcanoes National Park.

 Agashya/Group 13 gorilla family

-Agashya is also referred as “Group 13, owing to the fact that it had only 13 members at the time it was discovered.
-There are presently over 25 members that include one silverback, twelve adult females, two sub-adult females, three juveniles and seven infants.
+Agashya is also referred to as “Group 13 because it had only 13 members at the time it was discovered.
+There are presently over 25 members including one silverback, twelve adult females, two sub-adult females, three juveniles, and seven infants.
 It was led by Nyakarima at the time of habituation but he was challenged by Agashya then the group name was also changed.

 Sabyinyo gorilla group